Density-matrix model for photon-driven transport in quantum cascade lasers: Introduction

 In QCLs, PA transport has been modeled using semiclassical methods (rate equations and Monte Carlo ~\cite{choi2008gain,blaser2001characterization,matyas2011photon,faist1997laser}) and quantum-mechanical methods (density matrix and nonequilibrium Green's function ~\cite{willenberg2003intersubband,kumar2009coherence,weber2009density,terazzi2010density,wacker2002gain,bismuto2010electrically,lindskog2014comparative,lee2002nonequilibrium,bugajski2014mid,wacker2013nonequilibrium,lindskog2014comparative,kolek2014impact,kolek2019implementation}).
 The modeling efforts reliant on the rate equations for level populations employed empirical or phenomenological scattering rates to characterize PA transport ~\cite{choi2008gain,blaser2001characterization,matyas2011photon}.
 More recent density-matrix (DM) models achieved quantitative agreement with experimental studies~\cite{lindskog2014comparative,bismuto2010electrically}, however, in these models, the PA scattering rates were calculated using Fermi's golden rule in which the energy-conserving delta functions were replaced by empirically modified Lorentzian terms.
 The nonequilibrium Green’s function (NEGF) technique allows for a methodical treatment of scattering, but the theoretical complexity and computational demands of NEGF make it inconvenient for use by experimental researchers interested in QCL design and optimization, who rely on the concepts of quasibound states and their lifetimes as the cornerstone of intuition building.
 Therefore, there is a need for a computationally efficient quantum-transport treatment of PA tunneling in QCLs that does not require phenomenological parameters and that employs broadly adopted intuitive concepts.

 In this paper, we present a quantum-mechanical model for photon-driven transport in QCLs that is computationally inexpensive, requires no phenomenological parameters, and is conducive to intuition building.
 The model stems from a rigorous theoretical framework with a positivity-preserving Markovian master equation of motion for the density matrix \cite{Oli_Dissertation,jonasson2017density,Jonasson2016_JCEL,Jonasson2016_Photonics}.
 The equation of motion is solved self-consistently and nonperturbatively.
 The solution is used to compute the steady-state and frequency response of the midinfrared QCL from Ref. \cite{bismuto2010electrically} (Fig. \ref{Fig1}).
 Our results show that the inclusion of PA tunneling leads to substantial changes in electron transport around and above the lasing threshold, and explain why those changes are quite pronounced in QCLs with a diagonal design.
 Specifically, a significant increase in the current density is observed upon inclusion of PA tunneling, which leads to a better above-threshold agreement between the computed and experimental current density versus field curves than obtained from the models that neglect PA phenomena.
-In addition, the model allows for saturation of the optical gain and calculation of the output power.
+In addition, the model enables calculation of the optical gain and output power versus current density.
 The calculated output power is in close agreement with experiment.